Coburg: 11th century to 16th century

 Coburg was first mentioned in a monastic document dated 1056, which marked the transfer of ownership to the Archbishop-Elector of Cologne, although there was a settlement at the site that predates it called Trufalistat.
 The origin of the name Coburg is unclear; the first element may be kuh, which would give a literal meaning of "cow borough".

 "Coburg" initially referred to a property centred on the hill where Veste Coburg was later built.
-Its oldest remains date to the 12th or 13th century.
+Its oldest remains date back to the 12th or 13th century.
 In 1248, the castle came into possession of the House of Henneberg and in 1353 it passed to the House of Wettin with the marriage of Frederick III with Catherine of Henneberg and was initially regarded by them as a Saxon outpost within Franconia.

-During the Diet of Augsburg in 1530 reformer Martin Luther spent six months at the castle (located at the southernmost point of the Saxon duchy) while his liege lord, John, Elector of Saxony, attended the Diet.
+During the Diet of Augsburg in 1530, the religious reformer Martin Luther spent six months at the castle (located at the southernmost point of the Saxon duchy) while his liege lord, John, Elector of Saxony, attended the Diet.
 Luther was forbidden to attend by the Elector, who feared that he would be imprisoned and burned as a heretic.
-While quartered at the castle Luther continued with his translation of the Bible into German.
+While quartered at the castle, Luther continued with his translation of the Bible into German.

-In 1547, the princely residence was moved from the Veste to a former monastery, rebuilt as a Renaissance palace, the Ehrenburg.
+In 1547, the princely residence was moved from the Veste to a former monastery rebuilt as a Renaissance palace, the Ehrenburg.